Move38/BossFight/README.md

 Once every player has had their turn, all players will attach themselves to the Boss and click the Boss.

 The Boss will either give itself 1 health or deal damage to every player based on how much they've stockpiled.
 If it's been buffed by a player, the Boss's attack will deal 1 more damage in addition to whatever damage it would deal normally.

+## Death

+When a player loses all their health, they are out for the next round.
+Their health and stockpile reset to 1.

 ### Negotiations